yogsototh/Scratch/multi/blog/programming-language-experience.md

 en: I was about 10, with an `MO5` and `Amstrad CPC 6128` and even with my `Atari STe`.
 en: This is the language of `GOTO`s.
 en: Ô nostalgia.
-en: Unfortunately this might be the only intersting part of this language.
+en: Unfortunately this might be the only interesting part of this language.

 fr: Ah !
 Le language de mes premiers programmes !
 fr: Je devais avoir 10-11 ans.